 As described in Sec. \ref{sec:meth-feas-classification}, we build the dataset for feasibility classification $\mathcal{D}_{\rm feas}$ by adding random candidate solutions to $Z^\star$ for every $(I,Z^\star) \in \mathcal{D}$.
 More precisely, for every instance of the ONTS problem, we generate $Z_R$ and $Z_N$ such that $|Z_R|=250$ and $|Z_N| = 250$, in a total of 1000 solutions for every instance.

 SatGNN is modified for graph classification as described in Sec. \ref{sec:meth-feas-classification}.
-We use the graph convolution proposed by Kipf and Welling~\cite{kipf_semi-supervised_2017}, as presented in equation \eqref{eq:graph-conv}, and a single layer ($L=1$).
+We use the graph convolution proposed by \citet{kipf_semi-supervised_2017}, as presented in equation \eqref{eq:graph-conv}, and a single layer ($L=1$).
 The hidden features all have a fixed size $d=8$.
 Both ${\rm NN}_{\rm con}$ and ${\rm NN}_{\rm var}$ are neural networks with a single layer and ReLU activation, while ${\rm NN}_{\rm out}$ is an artificial neural network with 3 layers and ReLU activation in the hidden layers and sigmoid activation at the last layer.
-For all feasibility classification experiments, SatGNN is trained using Adam~\cite{kingma_adam_2015} with a learning rate of $10^{-3}$ to minimize the binary cross-entropy between the prediction and the feasibility of the candidate solution.
+For all feasibility classification experiments, SatGNN is trained using Adam~\citep{kingma_adam_2015} with a learning rate of $10^{-3}$ to minimize the binary cross-entropy between the prediction and the feasibility of the candidate solution.
 The model is trained until the training loss becomes smaller than $10^{-2}$, limited to a maximum of 200 epochs.

 First, SatGNN is trained for one particular instance.
 Given an instance $I$, we build $\mathcal{D}_{\rm feas}^{I} = \{ (\bm{\hat{z}},y)\in Z\times \{0,1\} : (I,\bm{\hat{z}},y)\in\mathcal{D}_{\rm feas}\}$.
 This dataset is randomly divided into a training and a test set in an 80-20 split, so 800 instances are used to train the model.
-For each number of jobs $J\in\{9,13,18,20,22,24\}$, we selected 5 different instances randomly.
-In all experiments (all instances of all sizes), \emph{SatGNN achieved 100\% accuracy}, that is, the model could perfectly distinguish between feasible and infeasible candidate solutions.
+For each number of jobs $J\in\{9,13,18,20,22,24\}$, we select 5 different instances randomly.
+In all experiments (all instances of all sizes), \emph{SatGNN achieves 100\% accuracy}, that is, the model is able to perfectly distinguish between feasible and infeasible candidate solutions in the test datasets.

 Then, SatGNN is trained to generalize across instances with the same number of jobs.
 For each number of jobs $J$, we build the dataset by selecting only instances (and the respective candidate solutions) with the same number of jobs, i.e.,